Gael Garcia Bernal and Diego Luna Co-Producing Doc on Art Group ASCO With Exile Content (EXCLUSIVE)

 The documentary chronicles the Los Angeles based avant-garde art group ASCO during the 1970s and ‘80s.
 Melding activism and art, they challenged Latinx representation in the art world, politics, and Hollywood through their provocative performance art, photography, video and muralism.

-García Bernal and Luna will serve as executive producers with their production company La Corriente del Golfo producing alongside Vancouver-based North of Now and Gutiérrez Senger’s Asa Nisi Masa Films, in association with Exile Content.
+García Bernal and Luna will serve as executive producers with their production company La Corriente del Golfo producing alongside Los Angeles-based North of Now and Gutiérrez Senger’s Asa Nisi Masa Films, in association with Exile Content.

 ASCO is described to have “pioneered avant-garde tactics to respond to issues of racism, representation, and police brutality that were affecting the Chicano community in Los Angeles.”